 Chronic pain can come in many forms throughout any area of the body.
 The most prevalent forms of chronic pain are:

 Many different approaches may be employed to treat chronic pain.
 The National Institute of Neurological Disorders and Stoke recommend medication, acupuncture, brain, and local electrical stimulation, and if necessary, surgery.

 Additional techniques used to manage chronic pain can be relaxation and meditation therapies, behavior modification, and even change in diet.

 Due to the fact that most chronic pain stems from another underlying cause, often management of the pain is the most a person can do.
-Many suffering do not want to take medications for their side effects and possibility of dependancy.
+Many sufferings do not want to take medications for their side effects and the possibility of dependence.
 For most, pain management is a combination of the above techniques.

 Using CBD for Chronic Pain

 Studies are finding that CBD oil could be an added method for chronic pain management.
 In fact in 2005 and 2007 respectively, Canada approved CBD for the treatment of central neuropathic pain for multiple sclerosis and for intractable cancer pain.

 Overall, CBD is an emerging, legal option for chronic pain patients.
 Unlike opiates, CBD isn’t debilitating or psychoactive, won’t cause dependency or addiction, and is a good long-term solution to a long-term problem.

 CBD can be used for back pain in two ways.
 Taking CBD orally can help reduce inflammation that may be the cause of back pain.